-Milky Way Caramel Cheesecake Brownies are stuffed with delicious creamy cheesecake and dripping with ooey-gooey caramel!
-These will be a hit at your next party!
+Milky Way Cheesecake Brownies are full of cheesecake, chocolate and dripping with ooey-gooey caramel!
+These are next level brownies!!

 While making these Milky Way Caramel Cheesecake Brownies, I kept thinking of the delicious melted caramel and chocolate, and the soft brownie crust I opted to make instead of a more plain cheesecake.
 With a combo of chocolate, caramel, brownies, and cream cheese, how can you go wrong?

 TIPS FOR MAKING MILKY WAY CARAMEL CHEESECAKE BROWNIES:

 - Make sure these bad boys cool completely before you slice into them.